 Sage Bambino Plus Review

 Before writing this review, I wasn’t able to find a single real user review of the Sage Bambino plus.
-Not that I’m saying there weren’t any or there aren’t any now other than my Bambino review, nevertheless I couldn’t find any that I believed to be genuine user reviews.
+Not that I’m saying there weren’t any or there aren’t any now other than my Bambino review, however I couldn’t find any that I believed to be genuine user reviews.

 My Sage Bambino Plus Review.